 BIOL 490 Mathematical Biology Seminar (1) Reports on research in mathematical biology, reviews of literature, and research presentation.
 Required for Certificate in Mathematical Biology.
 Repeatable one time.
 Pre: junior standing or higher and consent.
 (Cross-listed as MATH 490)

 BIOL 499 Biological Problems (V) Directed reading and research.
 For juniors and seniors majoring in life science 1-12 credits.
-Repeatable up to 9 credits, up to 6 credits apply towards BA and BS BIOL major requirements.
+Repeatable one time, up to 8 credits, up to 6 credits apply towards BA and BS BIOL major requirements.
 A-F only.
 Pre: 2.5 GPA minimum, written proposal and consent.

 BIOL 650 Population Genetics (3) Mathematical, observational, experimental results on effects of mutation, selection, and systems of mating on distribution of genes.
 Analysis of non-experimental populations.
 Pre: consent.
 (Cross-listed as CMB 650)